Joining the register

 Royal Pharmaceutical Society (RPS)

-RPS offer a recently qualified pharmacist package that includes career support, professional recognition and a range of resources.
+RPS offer a recently qualified pharmacist foundation package that includes career support, professional recognition and a range of resources.
 For further information, see the RPS website.

 Centre for Pharmacy Postgraduate education (CPPE)